project-badass/ShwiftyDropbox/README.md

 ## Read more

-Read more about SwiftyDropbox on our [developer site](https://www.dropbox.com/developers/documentation/swift).
+Read more about ShwiftyDropbox on our [developer site](https://www.dropbox.com/developers/documentation/swift).